 Dr. Markus Dicks

-Digital Idea Factory, German Ministry of Labor and Social Affairs
+Policy Lab Digital Work and Society, German Ministry of Labor and Social Affairs

 Dr. Markus Dicks is Desk Officer at the Federal Ministry of Labour and Social Affairs (BMAS) Policy Lab Digital Work & Society.
 The Policy Lab has started its work in October 2018.
 It is a new, interdisciplinary and agile organizational unit that observes technological, economic and social trends and helps to shape change together with academia, business and social partners.
 Within the German AI Strategy the BMAS and Policy Lab will take responsible for the topics work, society, technology assessment and regulation.

 He worked as Desk Officer at the Federal Ministry of Education and Research (BMBF) in health management, industry 4.0 & AI (5 years) and worked 10 years in the industry (ThyssenKrupp, VDI Technologiezentrum).

 Professor for Law, Science and Technology, Munich Center for Technology and Society, Technical University of Munich (TUM)